Peanut allergy trial

 The risk of accidental peanut contact or contamination for any child with a peanut allergy can be life threatening, but researchers are beginning to look at the problem of reducing acute allergy responses in new ways.

-This trial, fomally titled Oral peanut immunotherapy with a modified dietary starch adjuvant for treatment of peanut allergy, or OPIA for short, focuses on using small dose peanut challenges along with a dietary fibre supplement to train the body to become tolerant to peanut.
+This trial, formally titled Oral peanut immunotherapy with a modified dietary starch adjuvant for treatment of peanut allergy, or OPIA for short, focuses on using small dose peanut challenges along with a dietary fibre supplement to train the body to become tolerant to peanut.

 The dietary supplement of high-amylase maize starch with a short chain fatty acid called butyrate.
 Developed by the CSIRO, it is easily mixed into a range of foods, such as flavoured milk, juice, custard, or pasta sauce.